nixworks/public/news/2007/10/4/index.md

 ## [2007-10-4](/news/2007/10/4/index.md)

 ### [ United States Republican Party Senator Pete Domenici of New Mexico announces that he will retire at the end of his current term due to a degenerative brain disease. ](/news/2007/10/4/united-states-republican-party-senator-pete-domenici-of-new-mexico-announces-that-he-will-retire-at-the-end-of-his-current-term-due-to-a-de.md)
-_Context: New Mexico, Pete Domenici, Republican, United States, United States Senate_
+_Context: New Mexico, Pete Domenici, R, U.S., senators_

 ### [ The Prime Minister of Canada Stephen Harper chooses Mark Carney to succeed David Dodge as governor of the Bank of Canada. ](/news/2007/10/4/the-prime-minister-of-canada-stephen-harper-chooses-mark-carney-to-succeed-david-dodge-as-governor-of-the-bank-of-canada.md)
 _Context: Bank of Canada, Canadian Prime Minister, David Dodge, Mark Carney, Stephen Harper_